coreybutler/fenix/README.md

   - [x] Firefox Trustchain Management
   - [x] Automatic NIC Management & Synchronization

-Due to the unique and complex nature of automating a desktop CA, we've been forced to move this to a feature in the upcoming paid edition (it easily consumed 50% of our workload).
-To the best of my knowledge, Fenix is the only local desktop server that supports SSL keychain management, automatic certificate issuance/reissuance, Windows/macOS/Firefox support, and NIC synchronization.
+Due to the unique and complex nature of some of these features, we are moving them into a separate project.
+They will likely resurface in 3.1.x or 3.2.x edition (possibly for free).

 <!--![Fenix CA](https://s3.amazonaws.com/uploads.hipchat.com/94386/688041/UjgcuFFGwugcDk0/ssl.png)